ralixjs/ralix/docs/DESIGN.md

 Ralix is a modest and lightweight framework with the goal to provide barebones and utilities to help enhance your current server-side rendered HTML, using ES6.
 It pairs really well with [Rails and Turbo](RAILS_INTEGRATION.md) applications.

 Following the spirit of frameworks like [Stimulus](https://github.com/stimulusjs/stimulus) or [Alpine.js](https://github.com/alpinejs/alpine), Ralix doesn't seek to take over your entire front-end logic and rendering.
 Instead, it's designed to enhance your HTML with just enough behavior to make it shine.
+You can even easily mix Ralix with those or any framework without any fear!

 The learning curve is really flat, you can understand the whole framework in few minutes.